ruby/rdoc-data/README.txt

 == DESCRIPTION:

 Core ri data for use with RDoc 2.5 or newer.
-Required to use ri from RDoc 2.5 with Ruby 1.8.6, 1.8.7 or 1.9.1.
+This gem is required to use ri from RDoc 2.5 and newer with Ruby 1.8.7.  ri data for Ruby 1.9.2 and 1.9.3 are also included for use with JRuby but are not needed for typical installs of C Ruby.

 == FEATURES:

 * Core ri data for use with rdoc >= 2.5
 * Core ri data for rdoc <= 2.4.3 will still work (if you uninstall 2.5+)
 * Does not update ri data for gems (use gem rdoc --all --overwrite --no-rdoc)
+* Contains ri data for ruby versions 1.8.7, 1.9.2, 1.9.3 built from ruby
+  releases 1.8.7-p358, 1.9.2-p290 and 1.9.3-p125 respectively.

 == SYNOPSIS: